mhevery/Largo-docs/Site-Setup/Theme-options.md

 - A third sidebar used only on archive pages (category, tag, author and series pages)
 - An additional sidebar widget region just above the site footer region
-- Fade the sidebar out on signle story pages as the reader scrolls
+- Fade the sidebar out on single story pages as the reader scrolls

 ## Advanced Options